Translation Customer Care

 Translation customer care is an easily overlooked part of being an effective translation company.
 As specialist retail translators, its hardly surprising that we benchmark ourselves against major retailers.

-If betterlanguages was an online retailer, we would aspire to be like Boden.
+If Better Languages was an online retailer, we would aspire to be like Boden.
 Why?
-They have an excellent online platform, great products, and offer outstanding customer service.
-Our experience of ordering from them, and follow-up aftersales and customer care, is that their staff are always polite, knowledgable, and extremely professional.
+They have an excellent online platform, great products, and they also offer outstanding customer service.
+Our experience of their order process is great.
+However, they also give amazing after-sales support.
+As for customer care, their staff are always polite, knowledgable, as well as always being extremely professional.
 These are all attributes we value very highly.

-Many companies talk about customer care, but at better languages we genuinely strive to be customer focused in all our work.
-If you contact us for a translation quote, you will talk to a real person, who will know something about the translation industry, and will be able to deal with your questions.
+Many companies talk about customer care, but we genuinely strive to be customer focused in all our work.
+If you contact us for a translation quote, you will talk to a real person.
+Our staff know the translation industry, and we are not just a sales team.
+Our team will deal with your questions quickly and easily.
 We don’t use call centres.
-We don’t use online quote tools, and we won’t normally give prices over the phone, the reason for this is that every job is individual, and pricing varies with language, any special formatting requirements, and the amount of work for the translation team.
+We don’t use online quote tools, but we won’t normally give prices over the phone.
+The reason for this is that every job is individual, and pricing varies with subject and language.
+Any special formatting requirements, and the purpose of the translation, also affect the price.

 Our offices are open 9am to 5pm Monday to Friday, UK time, excluding UK public holidays.
 Outside of these hours it is best to contact us by e-mail, and we will do our best to respond on the next working day.
 Please be as specific as possible about your requirements, and give full contact details.

-We can deal with sales enquiries in English, Spanish, Italian or Polish, for other languages it is best to contact us by e-mail in the first instance.
+We can deal with sales enquiries in English, for other languages it is best to contact us by e-mail in the first instance.
 Whilst we translate regularly into over 60 languages, translators are located in many different locations, and are not all sat in our head office awaiting your call!